-Subsequent events are events or transactions that occur after the balance sheet date but before financial statements are available to be issued.
-The Pool recognizes in the financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statement of net position, including the estimates inherent in the process of preparing the financial statements.
-The Pool's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the balance sheet but arose after the statement of net position date and before financial statements are available to be issued.
+Subsequent events - Subsequent events are events or transactions that occur after the balance sheets date but before financial statements are available to be issued.
+The Pool recognizes in the financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statements of net position, including the estimates inherent in the process of preparing the financial statements.
+The Pool's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the balance sheets but arose after the statements of net position date and before financial statements are available to be issued.

-The Pool has evaluated subsequent events through May 27, 2022, which is the date the financial statements were available to be issued.
+The Pool has evaluated subsequent events through June 1, 2023, which is the date the financial statements were available to be issued.